-Without this data it would be partially technically impossible to deliver and display web page contents and to guarantee faultless provision of the web site.
+Without this data it would be partially technically impossible to deliver and display website contents and to guarantee faultless provision of the website.
 To this extent the collection of data is a mandatory necessity.
-The legal basis for the temporary data storage is Article 6 Para.
-1 letter f of the General Data Protection Regulation (GDPR).
+The legal basis for the temporary data storage is Art.
+6 para.
+1 lit. f of the General Data Protection Regulation (GDPR).

 We process users’ personal data only in compliance with the relevant data protection provisions.
 This means that users’ data is processed only when statutory permission exists.
-I.e. especially when data processing is necessary to supply our contractual services (e.g. processing orders/requests) and for online services, or is prescribed by statute, a user’s consent is available, and also based on our justified interests (i.e. in the interests of the analysis, optimisation, economic operation and safety/security of our online offering within the meaning of Article 6 Para.
-1 letter f of the GDPR, especially for reach measurement, preparing profiles for advertising and marketing purposes, and to collect access data and deployment of the services of third party providers).
+In particular, when data processing is necessary to supply our contractual services (e.g. processing orders/enquiries) and for online services, or is prescribed by statute, a user’s consent is available, and also based on our justified interests (i.e. in the interests of the analysis, optimisation, economic operation and safety/security of our online offering within the meaning of Art.
+6 para.
+1 lit. f of the GDPR, especially for reach measurement, preparing profiles for advertising and marketing purposes, and to collect access data and deployment of the services of third-party providers).

 Furthermore, we use the anonymous information for statistical purposes.
 It helps us to optimise the offering and the technology.
 We also reserve the right to monitor the log files retrospectively if unlawful use of our offering is suspected.

-We draw attention to the fact that the legal bases for the permission are Article 6 Para.
-1 letter a and Article 7 of the GDPR, the legal basis for processing to fulfil our services and carry out (pre-) contractual measures is Article 6 Para.
-1 letter b of the GDPR, the legal basis for processing to fulfil our legal obligations is Article 6 Para.
-1 letter c of the GDPR, and the legal basis for processing to safeguard our legitimate interests is Article 6 Para.
-1 letter f of the GDPR.
+We draw attention to the fact that the legal bases for the permission are Art.
+6 para.
+1 lit. a and Art.
+7 of the GDPR, the legal basis for processing to fulfil our services and carry out (pre-) contractual measures is Art.
+6 para.
+1 lit. b of the GDPR, the legal basis for processing to fulfil our legal obligations is Art.
+6 para.
+1 lit. c of the GDPR, and the legal basis for processing to safeguard our legitimate interests is Art.
+6 para.
+1 lit. f of the GDPR.

-Handling personal data, registration with our web page/site /contact forms
+Handling personal data, registration with our website/contact forms

-Personal data will be collected if you register with our web site/page, e.g. to use the Specifications Boxx, or you contact us via online form functions (contact form, packaging enquiry, information material).
-These data include, among other things, the company name, forename and surname, address, telephone number and E-mail address as contact and communications data.
+Personal data will be collected, if you register on our website or you contact us via online functions (contact form).
+These data include, among other things, the company name, forename and surname, address, phone and email as contact data.

-We process the data in the context of your contacting us to execute the contact enquiry and to handle it, and we process stored data (e.g. users’ names, addresses and contact data) and contract data (e.g. services used, names of contact persons) to fulfil our contractual duties and service performances pursuant to Article 6 Para.
-1 letter b of the GDPR.
+We process the data in the context of your contacting us to execute the enquiry and to handle it, and we process stored data (e.g. users’ names, addresses and contact data) and contract data (e.g. services used, names of contact persons) to fulfil our contractual duties and service performances pursuant to Art.
+6 para.
+1 lit. b of the GDPR.

-If you allow us to receive data via our job application form (name, address, E-mail address, telephone number and the associated job application documents such as CV, covering letter, additional information), you thereby agree to electronic processing for the job application process by Panther Packaging and/or by the Panther Group.
-When the user’s permission is available, the legal basis for processing is Article 6 Para.
-1 letter a of the GDPR.
-If the processing is for purposes of an employment relationship, an additional legal basis is Article 88 Para.
-1 of the GDPR in conjunction with Section 26 Para.
+If you allow us to receive data via our job application form (name, address, email, phone and the associated job application documents such as CV, covering letter, additional information), you thereby agree to electronic processing for the job application process within the Panther Group.
+When the user’s permission is available, the legal basis for processing is Art.
+6 para.
+1 lit. a of the GDPR.
+If the processing is for purposes of an employment relationship, an additional legal basis is Art.
+88 para.
+1 of the GDPR in conjunction with section 26 para.
 1 of the BDSG (German Federal Data Protection Act) (new).

 We use these documents exclusively in the context of the job application process.
-After completing the job application process, the data will be deleted again unless mandatory statutory preservation periods prescribe other procedures.
+After finishing the process, the data will be deleted again unless mandatory statutory preservation periods prescribe other procedures.